Grants Summary

 Competitive Grant

-• Amount – varies annually based on our budget and focus for the year.
+• Amount – Varies annually based on our budget and focus for the year.

 • The process is competitive amongst any taxing library that applies.
 Contract libraries are not eligible to apply.